servicemeshbook/byok/README.md

 Click `Token` and paste the token from the clipboard (Right click and paste).

-You have Kubernetes 1.15.5 single node environment ready for you now.
+You have Kubernetes 1.15.6 single node environment ready for you now.

 The following are optional and are not recommended.
 Skip to [this](#power-down-vm).

-## Check if kube-prxy is OK.
+## Check if kube-proxy is OK

 There must be two entries for the hostnames

 ```
 sudo iptables-save | grep hostnames